In This Article

 - 14 TB salted butter

-- 2 cups, plus 2 TB all purpose flour
+- 2 cups all purpose flour, plus 2 TB extra

 - ½ tsp baking soda